SnailUsbs/Bomb-Rush-Toolkit/README.md

 # BR Toolkit v1.1

-## IMPORTANT: Tool currently only works 100% on linux.
+## IMPORTANT: This currently only works 100% on linux.
 Only the All city network tool works on window

 BR toolkit is an all-in-one solution to doing and automating various tasks in Bomb Rush Cyberfunk.
 There's also native ports for both windows and linux thanks to it being made in godot, meaning no matter what you are on, steam deck included, this toolkit will work for you.